ecomfe/echarts-wordcloud/README.md

         // NOTE disable it will lead to UI blocking when there is lots of words.
         layoutAnimation: true,

+        // Set to any string to set the seed for the random word placement
+        // and get consistent results
+        randomSeed: null,

         // Global text style
         textStyle: {
             fontFamily: 'sans-serif',